Loading NuWatt Energy...

 Read moreComplete guide to going solar in New Jersey.

-Read more1:1 retail credit with PSE&G. Lock in now.
+Read more1:1 retail credit.
+Lock in before potential changes.

 Read morePricing: EnergySage Solar Marketplace (January 2026), NuWatt Energy NJ installations, Mercer County installer data.